ais-one/cookbook/ISSUES.md

 ## Issues

 List of urgent issues to take care of
+- clean up pwa code (including webpush) on vite and express
 - remove NUXT
 - add ws to vite
 - add i18n to vite